Brain Injury vs CTE: Understanding the Real Differences

 Chronic Traumatic Encephalopathy (CTE)

-CTE is a progressive neurodegenerative disease associated with repetitive head impacts over many years — not a single event.
+CTE is a progressive neurodegenerative condition associated with repeated head impacts over many years rather than a single injury event.

 • Word-finding difficulty